 He found himself antsy at the start of his day.

 How he coped: Thinking about his long-held wish to be creative in photography, he picked up his camera and walked around the city.
 As his energy allowed, he photographed whatever looked interesting.

 “I created a new structure,” he says.

-He figures it will be just 2 to 4 years before he is snapping pictures part time, or maybe full time.
+He figures it will be just two to four years before he is snapping pictures part time, or maybe full time.

 Other strategies: Career counseling can aid in the decision of returning part time, full time, or transition to another career.